Skip to main content

 2. POLICY

-The university will dispose of, sell, transfer, or donate surplus property in a fiscally and environmentally responsible manner in accordance with local, state, and federal regulations.
+The university will dispose of, sell, transfer, or donate Surplus Property in a fiscally and environmentally responsible manner in accordance with local, state, and federal regulations.

 3. IMPLEMENTATION